-Why Is Protecting Confidential Information With A Policy Important
+Why Protecting Confidential Information With A Confidentiality Policy Is Important

 Information has value.
 Whether a secret recipe, client data base or a method of production the most efficient in an industry, they all have value.
 Our company has spent time and resources gathering, researching, compiling or producing this information.
 Keeping this information secure is paramount to maintain that competitive advantage.
 Some information is required by privacy & confidentiality law to remain confidential.
-Kahane Law Office lawyers in Calgary, Alberta will help protect your business.
+Kahane Law Office lawyers in Calgary, Alberta will help protect your business with a confidentiality policy.

 Every company will have different types of information that it needs to keep confidential.
 A confidentiality policy will set out specifically what is protected.
 Your confidentiality policy lawyer can help you determine exactly what information has value to protect for your own business.
 Examples of confidential information include: